-Internal inspection tools are used to detect potential problems with the pipeline which enables Alliance to perform investigative digs and repair any anomalies.
+Internal inspection tools are used to detect potential problems with the pipeline which enables Maritimes & Northeast to perform investigative digs and repair any anomalies.
 Since some commodities are more flammable than others, a pipeline leak or rupture will have different consequences depending on the commodity being transported.
+Hydrocarbon products such as natural gas are very flammable, and can catch fire from even the smallest spark or ignition source.

-Hydrocarbon products such as natural gas and natural gas liquids are very flammable, and can catch fire from even the smallest spark or ignition source.
-The products in Alliance's system are flammable, and are potentially hazardous and explosive under certain conditions.
+The gas transported through the Maritimes & Northeast system is flammable and potentially hazardous and explosive under certain conditions.